ttnesby/ddo/README.md

 `./test/infrastructure` is an example of a simple infrastructure solution.
 A resource group with a container registry, to be deployed to two different tenants.

->**Warning** cuelang versus json/yaml is a involving topic beyond the scope of this document.
+>**Warning** cuelang versus json/yaml is an involving topic beyond the scope of this document.
 Briefly, it's a
 > configuration language with schema and import support included.
 Thus, configure once and
 > reuse where appropriate.